Back to Blog

 Ultrasonic Testing (UT)

 Ultrasonic testing (UT) leverages high-frequency sound waves for asset inspection.
 An irregularity in a wave causes some of the sound to bounce back, alerting the inspector about a possible defect.
-It’s like using a sonar fish finder to locate fish, but you’re fishing for flaws.
+It’s like using a sonar fish finder to locate fish, but you’re fishing for flaw.

 Different sound waves are used in UT.
 Some vibrate in the same direction as the sound (compression waves), while others vibrate perpendicular to the sound (shear waves).